Odido

 Odido Netherlands (formerly T-Mobile Netherlands) is the largest mobile phone company in the Netherlands.
 It was owned by Deutsche Telekom before being sold to WP/AP Telecom Holdings IV B.V., a joint venture between Warburg Pincus and Apax Partners.
 From 2021–23, it licensed the T-Mobile brand name from Deutsche Telekom.
 As of January 2024, it had 6.9 million customers.

 On 5 September 2023, both the T-Mobile and Tele2 Mobile were rebranded altogether under one brand as Odido.

+In February 2026, Odido's customer service system was broken into with data leaked on 6.5 million users and 600,000 companies in one of the largest private data leaks in Dutch history.

 History

 Deutsche Telekom entered the Dutch market by the acquisition of Ben on 20 September 2002.
 In 2007, T-Mobile Netherlands, a wholly owned subsidiary of T-Mobile International, acquired Orange Netherlands from France Télécom for EUR 1.33 billion.
 This made it the third largest mobile telephone operator in the country behind KPN and VodafoneZiggo.
 Prior to its 2019 merger, Tele2 Netherlands used to use T-Mobile's infrastructure for the old 3G and 2G bands, as it only had a licence for the 4G band.

 On September 7, 2021, T-Mobile Netherlands was purchased by WP/AP Telecom Holdings IV B.V.; a joint venture between Warburg Pincus and Apax Partners.
 The transaction stood at 5.1 billion euros gaining full control of the company from the former shareholders of Deutsche Telekom and Tele2.